GrokSurf's San Diego

 I hope this information is helpful to your understanding of the Councilmember’s actions.”

-My response: I didn’t report that Ms. Emerald did not make a request, nor complain about the timing of her news release.
-I stated that the Water Department had begun the repair process before Marti Emerald made her request and that it’s not correct for her press release to say that she ‘got the fix’ for her constituents.
+My response: I didn’t say that Ms. Emerald did not make a request or complain about the timing of her news release.
+I stated that the Water Department had begun the repair process before Marti Emerald made her request, so it’s not correct for her press release to say that she ‘got the fix’ for her constituents.
+She only got the information.